 In our Addiction program, we are developing proprietary compositions that include peroxisome proliferator-activated receptor gamma, or PPARy, agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine, alcohol and amphetamines, as well as other compulsive behaviors.
 Based on the previously unknown link between PPARy and addictive disorders together with promising data from European pilot clinical studies and animal models of addiction, we have filed patent applications claiming the use of any PPARy agonist, alone or in combination with other agents, for the treatment or prevention of addiction and other compulsive behaviors.
-The World Health Organization reported that there were 1.3 billion smokers in 2006.
-According to the National Institutes of Health, there are now nearly 17.6 million people in the United States who are alcoholics or have alcohol problems and the socioeconomic cost of all substance abuse in the United States is \$484 billion per year.
+According to the National Institutes of Health, the socioeconomic cost of substance abuse in the United States is \$484 billion per year.